Posted on Leave a comment

 Our advice is to not go crazy when pulling out into traffic or when making hard turns.
 Simply, “Aim before firing” is good advice.
 You can save your money for more tires instead of half shafts.

 They say “camber is fine” at the service center.
 It may be fine, but why can’t it be better than fine?
-Why can’t it be awesome?
-We say there is no reason it can’t be awesome.
+Why can’t it be correct?
+Don’t settle for “fine.”
+Add our palladium kit and get the camber you should have had from day 1.

 For those new to the Tesla S and X, you may be on your first set of tires.
 What comes next is the inconvenient truth.
 You may not understand until you drive a few more thousand miles.
 For now, read on.